dotnet/docs/docs/ai/tutorials/llm-eval.md

     dotnet build .
     ```

-## 2 - Configure the models to test, perform evaluations, and generate test data
+## 2 - Configure the models

 Set the model to be tested and the models to perform evaluations and generate test data.

 It's best to use a GPT-4 model for performing evaluation.
 You can use an Azure OpenAI resource, an OpenAI instance, or any LLM supported by the Semantic Kernel SDK.
 This article uses a GPT-4 model deployed to an Azure OpenAI resource for evaluations.

-The `KernelFactory` class (`src/LLMEval.Test/KernelFactory.cs`) handles creating the kernels for evaluations, generating test data, and the LLM being tested.
+The `KernelFactory` class (`src/LLMEval.Test/KernelFactory.cs`) creates the kernels for evaluations, generating test data, and the LLM being tested.

 ### Configure the model to test

-The evaluation application is configured to test the model returned by the `KernelFactory.CreateKernelTest` method.
+The evaluation application tests the model that the `KernelFactory.CreateKernelTest` method returns.

 The Semantic Kernel SDK can integrate any model that supports the *OpenAI Chat Completion API*.

 Update the `KernelFactory.CreateKernelTest` method to return a `Kernel` object that uses the model to be tested.
-For example, the following creates a `Kernel` object that uses a Llama 3 model deployed and hosted locally using Ollama:
+For example, the following example creates a `Kernel` object that uses a Llama 3 model deployed and hosted locally using Ollama:

 :::code language="csharp" source="./snippets/llm-eval/KernelFactoryExamples.cs" id="testKernel":::